 For practitioners building inside someone else's infrastructure and deciding what needs to remain theirs.

+Not sure this is your stage?
 Holistic practices develop differently as they grow.
-If this guide does not fully match your current situation, the full stage guide library is available at
+If this guide does not fully match your current situation, the full stage guide library is available at holisticpracticemanagement.com/stages

 Holistic practices evolve through recognizable operational stages.

-Stage 1 - Pre-Launch or Pre-Income
+Stage 1 - New Practice

-Stage 2A - Modest Solo Practice
+Stage 2A - Small Practice

 → Stage 2B - Practice Within a Practice